iota-community/layerzero-oft-v2-utils/README.md

 Both of the OFTAdapter and OFT contract instances need to be set for the enforced options.
 There are 2 main options:

 - lzReceive Option: specifies the gas limit the Executor uses when calling lzReceive on the destination chain.
-- lzNativeDrop Option: specifies the amount of native gas `in wei` to be dropped to the receiver address on the destination chain
+- lzNativeDrop Option: specifies the amount of native gas `in wei` to be dropped to the receiver address on the destination chain.
+The max amount varies per source chain.
+If source chain does not support gas drop on destination, the `send` tx will get reverted !!

 While the `lzReceive Option` can be set once and forever for any cross-chain token sending, the option `lzNativeDrop Option` can only be set for each of the token sending transaction because the receiver address is unknown in advance.